Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

-In this article, you’ll learn about the types of flexible working that have evolved since the pandemic and how to set one up for your business.
+In this article, you’ll learn about flexible working benefits and risks to overcome, the types of flexible working that have evolved over the last post-pandemic years and how to set up an adaptable system that works for you.

 What is flexible working?

-Flexible working means to offer employees alternative arrangements to the traditional 9–5 or 40-hour workweek.
+Flexible working offers employees alternative arrangements to the traditional 9–5 days or 40-hour workweek.

 Employers have variable definitions of flexible working.
 For some, it means allowing your team time off when needed (e.g., in an emergency).
 For others, it’s about offering remote working or varying start and finish times.

-Here are four examples of flexible work arrangements:
+Here are four examples of flexible work arrangements within sales and marketing scenarios:

-A sales team deploys a four-day workweek between home, the office and in the field during reps’ preferred hours while still meeting targets and quotas
+A B2B sales team deploys a four-day workweek between selling from home, the office and in the field during reps’ preferred hours while still meeting targets and sales quotas

 Businesses increasingly offer flexible working arrangements to support employee mental health and reduce workplace stress caused by rigid schedules and long commutes.

-Certain industries are shifting to flexible work faster than others.
-According to Moneypenny’s research, IT, advertising and marketing are the top sectors adapting to flexible work in the US.
+Certain industries have shifted to flexible work faster than others.
+According to Moneypenny, IT, advertising and marketing are the top sectors adapting to flexible work in the US.

 Companies in various sectors can see more engaged and productive teams by encouraging a healthier work-life balance.